 I LOVE cooking.
 In fact, I've pondered many times making the leap and going to culinary school.
 The one thing that has held me back is that I am a vegetarian.
 But I adore getting in the kitchen and creating something original for my family.

-Last week I splurged and purchased my first spiralizer.
+Last week I splurged and purchased a new spiralizer.
 For those of you who have no idea what that is, it is this amazing gadget that you basically skewer your fruits or vegetables on, choose your blade, and crank out some spiraled greatness.

 6 ounces uncooked bowtie pasta, spaghetti, or any shape you have on hand.

 1. Bring a large saucepan filled with water to a boil.